paul-wolf/djaq/README.md

 will return a single integer value representing the count of books.

-## Results vs Model Instances

-The Djaq generator `.objs()` returns a `DQResult` class instance.
-Djaq produces 'results' in contrast to model instances.
-Depending on what methods you use on QuerySets you may get Django Model instances or a list or a dict, etc. Djaq never returns a model instance.
-But you can easily get a model instance via the DQResult.

 ## Sample Project

 If you want to use Djaq right away in your own test project and you